Gray Divorce in Arizona

 What is a Gray Divorce in Arizona?

 A gray divorce is one in which both of the parties are over the age of 50.
-As we stated earlier, these types of divorces are becoming more prevalent because a significant percent of the US population is aging.
-While the process of the dissolution of a gray marriage is the same as the process of any other marriage, coming to a settlement agreement can be much more challenging because each party in the divorce wants to protect themselves during the divorce and safeguard their financial future so that they are able to live comfortably in their later years.
-There is no denying the fact that splitting will get harder with age both financially and emotionally.
+As we stated earlier, these types of gray divorces are becoming more prevalent because a significant percentage of the US population is aging.
+While the process of the dissolution of a gray marriage is the same as the process of any other marriages, coming to a settlement agreement can be much more challenging because each party in the divorce wants to protect themselves during the gray divorce and safeguard their financial future so that they are able to live comfortably in their later years.
+There is no denying the fact that splitting will get harder with age, both financially and emotionally.
 Not only must you separate your emotions from the division of assets, you must also worry about unique financial repercussions that may not even present themselves in other cases.
 Here are some of the reasons why divorce over 50 can be harder on both parties:

 Your Income Has Diminished

-Dividing assets is part of divorce proceedings, but this division can create unique problems for one or both partners.
+Dividing assets is part of divorce proceedings , but this division can create unique problems for one or both partners.
 In your senior years, your ability to generate an income is either gone or it has diminished.
 When the income has stopped or slowed, splitting assets and fixed income can affect each party more than it would if you were still of working age.
 By divorcing during a time where you are seriously relying on your fixed assets, savings and Social Security, you are at-risk of not having enough money left to cover your bills and live the life you are accustomed to.

-Your Tax Filing Status Will Change
+Your Arizona Tax Filing Status Will Change

 Many people wait to borrow against their retirement funds so that they are in a lower tax bracket when they are penalized.
-This is a strategy that is often recommended by financial advisers.
+This is a strategy that is often recommended by financial advisers according to our gray divorce attorneys.
 These advisers do not consider what the repercussions will be if you go from a married filing status to a single filing status.
 Juggling your taxes can be difficult in your senior years as a single individual because you will be in a higher tax bracket even at your lower income level.
 You are also at risk of owing taxes on your retirement accounts when they are transferred from one to the other after assets are divided.
-Our family law firm can formulate divorce orders in a way that can help minimize tax repercussions or attempt to avoid them entirely, if possible.
+Our family law firm can formulate divorce case orders in a way that can help minimize tax repercussions or attempt to avoid them entirely, if possible.
 We are not tax attorneys and you may need to seek the counsel of a tax attorney.

 Now that you understand the unique challenges you will face, it is important to learn how to avoid financial errors so that you do not have to worry about recouping from them.
 Here are some valuable tips to get protective of your finances so that you can still live comfortably once you are single: